To follow along with the R-based demo in class, click here for the companion R-script.

 abline(v=obs.data$mpg,col="red",lwd=2) # overlay the observed data

 Now it is straightforward to compute the likelihood.
-We just need to know the probability density where the red line (observed data) intersects with the normal density curve (above).
+We just need to know the height of the graph where the red line (observed data) intersects with the normal density curve (above).
 For this we can use the “dnorm()” function (probability density, normal distribution):

 ## compute the likelihood of the first observation ---------------------